Evraa/wav2lip-edit/readme.md

     - Takes up to 15 mins.
 Results are ..
     - Problem is that the argument `fps` is kinda useless, to adjust the videos fps .. you need to modify it manually.
 This version of the code is modified, it will ask you for the fps while running.
+* Run on smaller images (works - bad results/pixled)
+    - I guess the limit is 512*512!

 ## Can't find temp/temp.wav!
 ```python3